mrocklin/cmsc15200/assignments/hw3/index.md

      alt="Movement of (.5, .3) in the julia map"
      width="40%">

-Which points in the plane evolve out to infinity like (1,1) and which points evolve to some fixed nearby point like (.5, .3)?
+In the fractal image above the point (1, 1) is in the lower right and is colored black.
+All points that evolve out towards infinity are colored black.
+The point (.5, .3) is near the center of the image and is colored white, all points that stay close to the origin are colored white.

 This is what is shown in the fractal image above.
 The black points evolve out to infinity, the white points stay close.
 This image shows the part of the X-Y plane from -1 to 1 in both x and y.
-You can see that there is not a simple rule for which points stay close - it's very complex - you might even say "chaotic."
+You can see that there is not a simple rule for which points stay close - it's very complex.

+We can't actually wait for a point to evolve out to infinity.
+In practice we call a point black if it gets 5 units away within 100 iterations.
+These numbers are arbitrary and can be changed.

 Making Images
 -------------